BrooksIan/CensusEcon/README.md

 ## Pre-Run Instructions

+1. Log into Apache Ambari

+2. In Ambari, select "Files View" and upload all of the CSV files to the /tmp/ directory.
+For assistance, please use the following [tutorial.](https://fr.hortonworks.com/tutorial/loading-and-querying-data-with-hadoop/)

-1. Upload the source data file  [CFS 2012 csv] (https://www.census.gov/econ/cfs/pums.html) to HDFS in the /tmp directory
+3. Upload the source data file  [CFS 2012 csv] (https://www.census.gov/econ/cfs/pums.html) to HDFS in the /tmp directory

-2. Upload helper files to the HDFS in the /tmp directory Upload all of the helper files to HDFS in the /tmp directory
+4. Upload helper files to the HDFS in the /tmp directory Upload all of the helper files to HDFS in the /tmp directory

 a.
 CFS_2012_table_CFSArea.csv